 Plant Adaptation and Wildfires

 Many of the plants within areas that are known for wildfires will survive.
-However, they’ve had to adapt to the climate, making sure they’re as resistant as possible while also finding ways to grow plant-adaptation-wildfiresin the soil.
+However, they’ve had to adapt to the climate, making sure they’re as resistant as possible while also finding ways to grow in the soil.
 Just how have they adapted over the centuries?

 The Different Ways Plants Have Adapted